 Julian Hellenism has a hierarchical pantheon of Gods, with a focus on the three suns.
 The first sun is Aion, who is the Idea of Being that gives rise to the quality of Ousia (Being).
 Following Aion is the second sun, Zeus-Helios, the Celestial Demiurge and King of the Gods.
-Lastly there is the material sun, who is merely the body of the Celestial Demiurge that mankind naturally reaches out towards in the heavens when they pray.
-Co-reigning with Zeus-Helios is the Magna Mater, the Mother of the Gods, who birthed the intellectual and creative Gods and co-reigns as both the mother and spouse of mighty Zeus-Helios.
+Lastly, there is the material sun, who is merely the body of the Celestial Demiurge that humankind naturally reaches out towards in the heavens when they pray.
+Co-reigning with Zeus-Helios is the Magna Mater, the Mother of the Gods, who birthed the Intellective and creative Gods and co-reigns as both the mother and spouse of mighty Zeus-Helios.

 Under the Celestial Demiurge lies various realms with a variety of Gods residing in each, with the three Intelligible Realms divided by Zeus-Helios to create 12 divinities that rule the Hypercosmic Realm in the Phenomenal Cosmos, who are then divided by the zodiac again to create 36 Deacons who rule the Encosmic Realm, who are then divided a final time in the Sub-Lunar Realm, where our existence resides, where they are divided into 72 Sub-Lunar Gods who are ruled by Dionysos and Asklepios, who reign as the Sub-Lunar Demiurge and saviours of the world.
 Among these Gods are also a wide variety of guardian divinities of particular individuals and nations.